How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 Step 6: Test the Door Interlock Switches

-The WMH31017FS uses two or three interlock switches mounted behind the latch cavity on the microwave cabinet frame — these tell the unit the door is fully closed before allowing operation.
+The WMH31017FS uses two or three interlock switches mounted behind the latch cavity on the microwave cabinet frame.
+These switches tell the unit the door is fully closed before allowing operation.
 Press each switch button manually with a screwdriver handle; you should hear a crisp click.
-A switch that feels mushy, doesn’t click, or is visibly cracked needs to be replaced with the interlock switch set (WB24X830) before reassembly.
+A switch that feels mushy, doesn’t click, or is visibly cracked needs to be replaced with the interlock switch (W10269458) before reassembly.

 Step 7: Reassemble, Realign, and Test